omniCoder77/rockfall-prediction-system/docs/architecture/DATABASE.md

 ### 2. InfluxDB Database Schema

 InfluxDB is utilized for storing high-volume, time-series sensor data from various monitoring devices at the mining sites.
-Data is organized into measurements, each corresponding to a type of sensor data, with `station_id` as a tag for efficient querying.
+Data is organized into measurements, each corresponding to a type of sensor data, with `station` as a tag for efficient querying.

 #### 2.1.
 Measurements and Fields

-All timestamps in InfluxDB are stored with millisecond precision (`WritePrecision.MS`).
+All timestamps in InfluxDB are written with **nanosecond precision** (`WritePrecision.NS`).

 ##### 2.1.1. `displacement` Measurement

 Records displacement and tilt data from sensors.

 *   **Tags:**
-    *   `station_id`: String (e.g., "STATION_1") - Identifies the station.
+    *   `station`: String (e.g., "station-01") - Identifies the station.
 *   **Fields:**
     *   `tilt_x`: Double - Tilt in the X-direction.
     *   `tilt_y`: Double - Tilt in the Y-direction.